FACT: More than 70% of Americans do not set or write down goals.

 FACT: Out of the 30% that actually write goals, 25% of the goals are broken within the first week of setting them.

 Now, before you allow pressure, guilt or despair to defeat any resolve, consider this new year your chance to press your life’s “Re-boot” button.
-2012 is fresh; a new chapter waiting to be written.
+This year is fresh; a new chapter waiting to be written.
 Now, exhale…visualize the calm that accompanies de-cluttering your thoughts and re-gaining focus.

 Goal-setting need not consume precious hours or require a weekend of total solitude in a remote location.
 Even if you only have 30 minutes to invest, statistics prove the clincher to achievement is how often you revisit your goals and measure progress.
 More specifically, studies show that reviewing your goals at least every 3 days, increases your chances of achieving them by over 90%.
 Assuming you have set reasonable goals with reasonable timeframes, this statistic should add more than a little fuel to your resolution efforts!